Dane Coles

-Dane Stuart Coles (born 10 December 1986) is a former New Zealand rugby union player.
+Dane Stuart Coles (born 10 December 1986) is a New Zealand former professional rugby union player.

 Coles was a key member of the 2015 Rugby World Cup winning team.
 He also captained the Hurricanes to their maiden Super Rugby title in 2016.
 He was widely regarded as one of the best hookers in the world at the height of his career and was a nominee for World Rugby Player of the Year in 2016.

 Early life

 Coles attended Paraparaumu Beach School.
 He later attended Paraparaumu College and Wellington College.

 Rugby career

 In 2012, Coles made his All Blacks debut against Scotland.
 He came on in the 62nd minute: New Zealand 51, Scotland 22.
 Coles made three more appearances off the bench in 2012, earning his first start for New Zealand in 2013 against France.

 Coles scored his first try against South Africa in 2014 in a 25–27 loss and had also become a regular starter for New Zealand by 2014, supplanting long-serving All Black great Keven Mealamu from the starting XV.

 Coles started in the knockout rounds of the 2015 Rugby World Cup, including the final against Australia, where the 34–17 victory saw New Zealand become the first team to win back-to-back World Cup titles.

 Of Ngāti Porou descent, Coles was awarded the Tom French Memorial Cup in 2016 as the Māori rugby player of the year.
 After scoring four tries that year, which made him the highest-scoring forward in the squad for 2016, Coles was also nominated for New Zealand Rugby Player of the Year and World Rugby Player of the Year earlier in 2016, losing both awards to Hurricanes teammate Beauden Barrett.

 Following the 2015 Rugby World Cup, Hurricanes midfielder and Captain Conrad Smith announced that he would leave New Zealand for Pau in France.
 Smith's departure saw Coles named as the captain of the Hurricanes for 2016.